2/13/2025

 Josh

-Good afternoon, everyone, and thank you for participating in today's conference call to discuss iPower's financial results for its fiscal second quarter 2025, and to December 31st, 2024.
+Good afternoon, everyone, and thank you for participating in today's conference call to discuss iPower's financial results for its fiscal second quarter 2025, ended December 31st, 2024.
 Joining us today are iPower's chairman and CEO, Mr. Lawrence Tan, and the company's CFO, Mr. Kevin Vasily.
 Mr. Vasily, please go ahead.

 speaker